 District heating software release

-Heat networks for cities and other large areas can be drawn directly into Hysopt over the top of your city plan maps.
+Heat networks for cities and large areas can now be mapped directly in Hysopt, making it easier to perform early-stage district heating design and simulation.
 All pipe lengths are sized automatically based on the scale of the map, making the design layout fast and simple to create, ready for calculation and simulation.

 Imposed Load Simulation (ILS) is a completely new concept introduced by Hysopt to speed up the simulation of large, highly complex city district networks.
 The ability to provide simulations more quickly allows engineers to easily see the impact of a wider range of variable design alternatives and reduces the amount of detailed engineering needed to achieve meaningful results, particularly where large numbers of buildings are involved.